 When used in excess, whether it be by binge or daily drinking, alcohol creates a series of common symptoms while leaving the body.
 While the withdrawal process of mild alcohol use can be managed at home, often moderate to severe use requires the supervision of medical staff to detox safely.
 When in doubt, choose safety and consult a medical professional or addictions specialist before attempting to withdraw from alcohol use on your own.

 Symptoms of Alcohol Withdrawal

-Due to its impact on the Central Nervous System (CNS), when an individual abruptly stops their consumption of alcohol, a series of withdrawal symptoms ensues.
+Due to its impact on the Central Nervous System (CNS), when an individual abruptly stops their consumption of alcohol, a series of withdrawal symptoms ensue.
 Typical symptoms of alcohol withdrawal include:

 - Excessive Sweating

 - Loss of Appetite

 Symptoms of alcohol withdrawal can range from mild to severe.
 The severity of withdrawal symptoms is related to the amount and frequency of alcohol consumption prior to stopping.
 Due to the risk of hallucinations and seizures, individuals who drank to excess for a prolonged period of time should detox under the supervision of a medical professional.
 Inpatient detox facilities offer a safe avenue to mitigate the effects of alcohol withdrawal on the brain and body.